hopeross/psrails-learning/README.md

   * put in when working on the new form
 * Lesson 25 - one-to-many: logic
   * A little more complex but ruby will (generally) tell you what's going on if you "listen"
+* Lesson 26 - User account model
+  * works pretty much like any other parent level entity in ruby, with the addition of the encryption and a little bit
+  * of ruby magic around passwords
+* Lesson 27 - User Signup
+  * oooh custom routes is a happy!
+And easy.
+I wonder how much overhead there is in a ruby program vs say a Kotlin &
+  * React program given all the Ruby magic provided
 *